 \subsection{Linear Queries and Sensitivity}

-Our focus is on the inherent trade-off between privacy and accuracy when answering a large number of \textit{linear queries} over histograms.
-Linear queries include some natural classes of queries such as range queries \cite{li2011efficient,li2012adaptive} and contingency tables \cite{barak2007privacy,fienberg2010differential}, and serves as the basis of a wide range of data analysis and learning algorithms (see \cite{blum2005practical} for some examples).
-A linear query is specified by a function $q$ mapping dataset (histogram) to a real value.
-Formally, given a query vector $q \in \mathbb{R}^N$, a linear query over the histogram $x \in \mathbb{N}^N$ can be expressed as $q\br{x} = \ip{q}{x}$.
+Our focus is on the trade-off between privacy and accuracy when answering a large number of \textit{linear queries} over histograms.
+Linear queries include some natural classes of queries such as range queries \cite{li2011efficient,li2012adaptive} and contingency tables \cite{barak2007privacy,fienberg2010differential}, and serve as the basis of a wide range of data analysis and learning algorithms (\emph{e.g.}, Perceptron, K-means clustering, PCA \cite{blum2005practical}).
+Formally, given a query vector $q \in \mathbb{R}^N$, a linear query over the dataset $x \in \mathbb{N}^N$ is defined as $q\br{x} = \ip{q}{x}$.
 A set of $k$ linear queries can be represented by a \textit{query matrix} $Q \in \mathbb{R}^{k \times N}$ with the vector $Q x \in \mathbb{R}^k$ giving the correct answers to the queries.

-For $d_{\mathcal{X}}$-privacy, we consider a generalized notion of \textit{global sensitivity} (defined in \cite{dwork2006calibrating}): \begin{definition} For $i,j \in \bs{N}$ (with $i \neq j$), the generalized global sensitivity of a query $q \in \mathcal{Q}$ (w.r.t. $\norm{\cdot}$) is defined as follows
+For $d_{\mathcal{X}}$-privacy, we generalize the notion of \textit{global sensitivity}, defined in \cite{dwork2006calibrating}, as follows: \begin{definition} For $i,j \in \bs{N}$ (with $i \neq j$), the generalized global sensitivity of a query $q \in \mathcal{Q}$ (w.r.t. $\norm{\cdot}$) is defined as follows